kubeflow/pipelines/components/kubeflow/kfserving/README.md

 ### Deploy using InferenceService YAML

-If you need more fine-grained configuration, there is the option to deploy using an InferenceService YAML file.
+If you need more fine-grained configuration, there is the option to deploy using an InferenceService YAML file:

 ```python
 isvc_yaml = '''